nftstorage/nft.storage/packages/website/pages/docs/client/js.md

 ### `storeDirectory` - store a collection of files

-The [`storeDirectory` method] takes a collection of one or more [`File`][mdn-file] objects and stores them in an IPFS directory listing.
+The [`storeDirectory`][reference-storeDirectory] method takes a collection of one or more [`File`][mdn-file] objects and stores them in an IPFS directory listing.
 You can create a directory structure by using `/` characters in the filenames to delimit directories.

 ```js
 const readmeFile = new File('Run node src/index.js for a friendly greeting.', 'README.txt', { type: 'text/plain' })